andreas-kupries/aktive/doc/ref/sink_statistics.md

 Compares the two input images and returns the MSE metric for their difference

+This operator is __strict__ in both inputs.
+The computed pixels are not materialized.
+They are immediately used for the comparison and then discarded.

 ---
 ### <a name='op_compare_rmse'></a> aktive op compare rmse